College Prep Curriculum

 At Oakland Unity High School:

-- Our curriculum allows every graduate to meet the University of California A-G requirements.
+- Our college prep curriculum allows every graduate to meet the University of California A-G requirements.

 - A comprehensive support program provided through a partnership between the school, the families, and the community, assures that students have the support they need to focus on academic growth.